Programme

 Kristin Asdal is a professor of Science and Technology Studies (STS) at the University of Oslo and historian who examines how digital systems reorganize responsibility, decision-making, and economic relations.
 Her work shows how technologies participate in governance and the making of facts through archival and case-based analyses.

-• By Professor Jeanette Polls (University of Amsterdam)
+• By Professor Jeanette Pols (University of Amsterdam)

 Jeanette Pols is a medical anthropologist known for her influential work on care, technology, and everyday practices in healthcare.
 Her research explores how technologies such as telecare and digital health tools reshape relationships between patients, professionals, and institutions.